Fiduciary: Examples

-For example, two members, X and Y, of a band currently under contract with one another (or with some other tangible, existing relationship that creates a legal duty) record songs together.
-Let us imagine it is a serious, successful band and that a court would declare that the two members are equal partners in a business.
-One day, X takes some demos made cooperatively by the duo to a recording label, where an executive expresses interest.
+For example, two members, X and Y, of a band are currently under contract with one another (or have some other tangible, existing relationship that creates a legal duty) and record songs together.
+Let us imagine it is a serious, successful band and that a court would declare the two members to be equal partners in the business.
+One day, X takes some demos the duo made together to a record label, where an executive expresses interest.
 X pretends it is all his work and receives an exclusive contract and $50,000.
 Y is unaware of the encounter until reading it in the paper the next week.

-This situation represents a conflict of interest and duty.
+This situation represents a conflict between duty and interest.
 Both X and Y hold fiduciary duties to each other, which means they must subdue their own interests in favor of the duo's collective interest.
 By signing an individual contract and taking all the money, X has put personal interest above the fiduciary duty.
 Therefore, a court will find that X has breached his fiduciary duty.
 The judicial remedy here will be that X holds both the contract and the money in a constructive trust for the duo.
-Note, X will not be punished or totally denied of the benefit; both X and Y will receive a half share in the contract and the money.
+Note: X will not be punished or entirely denied the benefit; both X and Y will receive a half share of the contract and the money.

 When T. Boone Pickens's Mesa Petroleum attempted to take over Cities Service in 1982, Cities Service attempted to take over the smaller Mesa instead.
 Pickens was friends with Alan Habacht of Weiss, Peck & Greer, who supported Mesa's attempt.
 Fiduciary duty, however, required Habacht to seek the maximum possible return on the investment he managed by offering Weiss's Mesa shares to Cities's tender offer.